Playing with HexOS Part 1: losing my way, my mind and my pool

 Rebooting and trying again

-I was going to get started on my list, however, I had switched off the NAS to save a bit of power and when I switched it on again I had this error on the deck.
+I was ready to get started on my list, however, I had switched off the NAS to save a bit of power and when I switched it on again I had this error on the deck.
 Health: Your server is not running normally.

 I plugged in the monitor and the screen showed the same Console setup screen I had seen before.
 I tried option 8 Reboot, and after reboot I still had the error in the deck.